Fuad Reveiz: Professional career

 Reveiz signed with the San Diego Chargers in 1990, but hit only 2 of 7 field goal attempts, and was cut after one month.
 He then signed with the Minnesota Vikings, and quickly revived his career.
-His 24-yard field goal as time expired gave the Vikings a 24-21 win over Seattle on November 18, 1990.
+His 24-yard field goal as time expired gave the Vikings a 24–21 win over Seattle on November 18, 1990.
 It would be one of seven game-winning field goals Reveiz would kick for the Vikings.
 He connected on 11 of 12 attempts during his limited first season with the Vikings, breaking the team's single-season record for accuracy.
-He hit the game-winning field goal as time expired in Minnesota's 6-3 victory over Pittsburgh on December 20, 1992, allowing the Vikings to lock up the NFC Central Division title.
+He hit the game-winning field goal as time expired in Minnesota's 6–3 victory over Pittsburgh on December 20, 1992, allowing the Vikings to lock up the NFC Central Division title.
 Between October 10, 1994, and September 17, 1995, Reveiz connected on 31 consecutive field goal attempts, which at the time was an NFL record.
-He hit two field goals on two attempts in the NFC's 41-13 loss in the 1995 Pro Bowl.
+He hit two field goals on two attempts in the NFC's 41–13 loss in the 1995 Pro Bowl.

 Consistent pain in his left planting foot forced Reveiz's retirement from professional football prior to the 1996 season.

 NFL career statistics

 Post-playing career and personal life

+Reveiz was naturalized as a U.S. citizen in 1986.